Viability of general relativity and modified gravity cosmologies using high-redshift cosmic probes: Methodology

 We then perform a joint likelihood analysis (SNIa+CC+$f\sigma_8$) to impose tighter constraints on the models over the redshift interval of the datasets.
 Thus, the total $\chi^2$ is given by

 which results in the total likelihood

-We use this analysis to estimate the best-fit value for the cosmological parameters for each model and to obtain the maximum likelihood, used to derive the $\chi^2_{min}$ and, consequently, the AIC~\cite{Akaike1974}.
+We use this analysis to estimate the best-fit value for the cosmological parameters for each model and to obtain the maximum likelihood, used to derive the $\chi^2_{min}$ and, consequently, the AIC~\cite{Akaike1974} and BIC~\cite{Schwarz1978}.